 Meal Plans: Freshmen residents are required to select a meal plan.
 Sophomores and above are not required to purchase a meal plan.
 Several meal plan options are available through the LoboCard Office.

 Accessibility and Special Accommodations: Accessible housing options are available within the University residence halls.
 To process requests for special accommodations, residents must register through the UNM Accessibility Resource Center.
 When completing the Housing Contract, select the Special Needs option within the online housing application and provide a brief, but detailed description of needs in order that UNM may assign a space best suited to those needs.

 Student Family Housing

 The University of New Mexico offers a uniquely designed living area for students with families.
-The UNM Student Family Housing complex is located south of main campus and is available to both undergraduate and graduate students.
+The UNM Student Family Housing complex is located south of main campus and is available to both undergraduate and graduate students who qualify.

 Living Options: Student Family Housing consists of unfurnished apartments, including townhouses and flats.
 One-, two-, and three-bedroom apartments are available.

 Eligibility: To qualify for Student Family Housing, the student must be enrolled in a minimum of six credit hours per term and be in pursuit of a degree at UNM.
 All residents are expected to abide by University policies.
 Residents may remain in Student Family Housing over the summer term without enrolling, if they are registered for the Fall semester and have completed a housing renewal form.